 - Follow steps 1 and 2 above.
 You do not need to chill the dough.

 - Preheat the oven to 375°F. Measure out 4oz of cookie dough per cocotte and spread it across the bottom.
-Lightly sprinkle it with granulated sugar and pop the cocottes into the oven for 20 minutes.
+Lightly sprinkle it with turbinado sugar and pop the cocottes into the oven for 20 minutes.
 The cookies are done when it's golden brown and a toothpick inserted into the middle comes out clean.

 - Handle with care, using hot hands or oven mitts.
 Serve immediately with a scoop of ice cream.